Memories of Nepal: My First Days in Kathmandu

 We also paid a visit to Boudhanath, the most important Tibetan Buddhist holy site outside of Tibet.
 Buddhists are actually the second-largest religious group in Nepal – 80% of Nepalis are Hindu.
 Although there is no official state religion, Nepal’s constitution declares it a “Hindu Kingdom.”

-The 1500-year-old Pashupatinath Temple – located on the banks of the Bagmati River – is one of the most sacred Hindu temples in the country and a popular cremation site.
-(The smoke in the photo is from a funeral pyre.)
-As non-Hindus, we were not allowed to visit the temple, but we were able to climb a hill above and witness the fascinating goings-on from up above.
-Sadly, the temple is now struggling to keep up with cremating the large number of earthquake victims.
+Probably the most fascinating of all the sites we visited in Kathmandu was the 1500-year-old Pashupatinath Temple.
+Located on the banks of the Bagmati River, it’s one of the most sacred Hindu temples in the country and a popular cremation site.
+As non-Hindus, we were not allowed to visit the temple, but we were able to climb a hill above and witness the goings-on from up above.